-The Mill and the textile archive have a range of research and education resources available to anyone interested.
+The Mill and the Museum & Archive have a range of research and education resources available to anyone interested.

-These can be purchased from the Archive or Gallery.
+These can be purchased from the Museum & Archive or the Gallery.

 Sunny Bank Mills history booklet: £5.